raspberrypilearning/explore-a-3d-world/en/step_5.md

 ![The animator component](images/animation-controller.png)

-This will add Idle and Walk animations to your character with an `isMoving` Boolean that you can use to control which animation plays.
+This will add Idle and Walk animations to your character with a `forward` Boolean parameter that you can use to control which animation plays.

 --- /task ---